ad-si/adriansieber-com/content/2023-04-17_how_to_create_a_bar_chart_from_a_csv_file_with_haskell/index.md

 The data is simply copied from the
-[History Of SQLite Releases](https://sqlite.org/chronology.html) page and formated as a CSV file with the following columns:
+[History Of SQLite Releases](https://sqlite.org/chronology.html) page and formatted as a CSV file with the following columns:

 ```csv
 Date,Version